Ingage-Meetup/20230118-mod-power/README.md

     How much space does the algorithm use?

-    If you have time, implement the naive algorithm (compute ab mod n directly and answer the same questions.
+    If you have time, implement the naive algorithm (compute a<sup>b</sup> mod n directly and answer the same questions.